Learn About Non-Renewal on Car Insurance

 It may not have been in your plan, but if you are being forced to switch insurance carriers, you need to shop around.
 Take the time to get a few different quotes.
 Independent agents have the ability to check with different car insurance carriers.
 Chances are if you are already insured with an independent agent you will be able to keep your business with the agent and only switch insurance carriers.

 It is important to switch your insurance carrier in a timely manner.
-A lapse in coverage can seriously be bad.
-It is possible to set up a new policy well in advance of your non-renewal date and request that your new policy starts on the required day.
+A lapse in coverage can have serious consequences.
+It is possible to set up a new policy well in advance of your non-renewal date and request that your new policy start on the required day.

 Non-renewals need to be taken seriously.
 Whether you clear up the issue with your insurance carrier or you start a new car insurance policy with another carrier, action needs to be taken.
 If your policy is being non-renewed because of your driver risk status, you can expect your insurance rates to go up.
 Pay close attention to your driver risk status so you can prevent receiving a non-renewal in the mail.